-Students who wish to write a Thesis/Capstone Project are required to register their master's degree research project (RP) with a total of three libraries in accordance with the Korean Libraries Act: the National Library of Korea, National Assembly Library of the Republic of Korea, and KDI School Library.
-In addition, a student's Thesis/Capstone Project must be submitted in the form of a final version that has been thoroughly reviewed by the respective RP supervisor.
+- Students who wish to write Thesis/Capstone Project are required to register their master's degree research project(RP) to a total of three libraries in accordance with the Korean Libraries Act: National Library of Korea, National Assembly Library of the Republic of Korea and KDI school Library.
+In addition, the Thesis/Capstone Project must be submitted in the form of a final version that has been thoroughly reviewed by the respective RP supervisor.
 Students may also submit three hard copies of the paper if desired.
-Please note that it is not possible for a student to refuse disclosure of his or her Thesis without KDI school's express permission.
-Meanwhile, a Capstone Project can be registered as private or limited disclosure, considering the need for security, as Capstone Projects involve information from certain institutions.

-X If students do not register their Thesis/Capstone Project, all certificates, including graduation certificates, can not be issued.
+Please note that it is not possible for students to refuse disclosure of their Thesis/Capstone Project without KDI school's express permission. - % If students do not register their Thesis/Capstone Project, all certificates, including graduation certificates, can not be issued.